bruce28/Zolag_Archive/Archive_audio.md

 ---

-Discussions with Ajahn Sujin June 2013 at Kaeng Krajaan (and Bangkok)
+Discussions with Ajahn Sujin June 2013 at Kaeng Krajaan (and Bangkok) (Dhamma 2)

 Edited and recorded by Jonothan and Sarah Abbott